ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Method

 \subsection{Alternating Denoising of Pixels and VQ tokens}

-As stated before, raw pixels are crucial for recognition tasks, while VQ tokens are beneficial for generation tasks.
-Therefore, instead of performing the denoising process entirely in raw-pixel space or VQ-token space as previous works~\cite{yu2021vectorquantized,li2022mage,dhariwal2021diffusion}, we propose to denoise pixels and VQ tokens alternately.
-As shown in Fig.~\ref{fig:denoising_diffusion_process}, in each step, we first decode pixels from previously generated VQ tokens, then generate new VQ tokens conditioned on decoded pixels.
-Denoising from pixels facilitates representation learning for recognition tasks.
-In addition, the reconstruction in VQ space helps generate diverse high-fidelity images.
+Previous works~\citep{yu2021vectorquantized,li2022mage,dhariwal2021diffusion} mainly perform the denoising process entirely in either continuous raw pixel space or discrete VQ token space.
+However, given that both raw pixels and VQ tokens are crucial for recognition and generation tasks respectively, we propose to denoise pixels and VQ tokens alternately, as shown in Fig.~\ref{fig:denoising_diffusion_process}.
+In each step, we first decode pixels from previously generated VQ tokens, then generate new VQ tokens conditioned on decoded pixels.
+To associate the two spaces and enable the alternating denoising process, the \textit{token-to-pixel decoding} and \textit{pixel-to-token generation} are introduced as follows.

-Similar to previous diffusion methods for image generation~\cite{gu2022vector,li2022mage}, the VQ token denoising process starts with an empty sequence and gradually adds new reliable VQ tokens step-by-step.
-Suppose $z_t$ is the reliable VQ sequence at step $t$, then $z_{t-1}$ would add new reliable VQ tokens to $z_t$.
-On the other hand, the raw pixels denoising process starts with a full image $x_T$ that is entirely noisy, then gradually refines the noisy image to a noise-free high-fidelity image $x_0$.
-To enable the alternating denoising process and associate the two spaces, token-to-pixel decoding and pixel-to-token generation are introduced as follows.

-\textbf{Token-to-Pixel Decoding} is widely used in image generation to restore the generated VQ tokens to visual image pixels~\cite{vandenoord2017neural,esser2021taming,chang2022maskgit}.
-The VQ decoder subnetworks in off-the-shelf pre-trained VQ tokenizers (\eg, VQGAN~\cite{esser2021taming}) could be directly used to perform such decoding.
-However, the existing VQ decoders only support decoding images from the complete VQ sequences and cannot accept partial VQ tokens as inputs.
-In contrast, the denoising process can only generate a portion of reliable VQ tokens at each step.
-To resolve this inconsistency and facilitate the use of off-the-shelf VQ decoders, we propose to pair the reliably generated VQ tokens $z_t$ at step $t$ with unreliable VQ tokens $\bar{z}_t$.
-Then, the conditional probability of decoded image $x_t$ given the reliable tokens $z_t$ and unreliable token $\bar{z}_t$ is defined as
+\textbf{Token-to-Pixel Decoding} is widely used in image generation to restore the generated VQ tokens to visual image pixels~\citep{vandenoord2017neural,esser2021taming,chang2022maskgit}.
+The VQ decoder subnetworks in off-the-shelf pre-trained VQ tokenizers (\eg, VQGAN~\citep{esser2021taming}) could be directly used to perform such decoding.
+However, existing VQ decoders can only decode images from the complete VQ sequences, while unable to take partial VQ tokens as inputs.
+In contrast, our denoising process only generates a portion of VQ tokens at each step.
+To resolve this inconsistency and facilitate the use of off-the-shelf VQ decoders, we propose to pair these reliable tokens with some unreliable ones.
+Specifically, at step $t$, given partially generated VQ tokens $z_t$, we further sample additional complementary VQ tokens $\bar{z}_t$ so as to form the complete VQ sequences for decoding the pixel image $x_t$.
+In order to distinguish $z_t$ and $\bar{z}_t$, we term them as \textit{reliable tokens} and \textit{unreliable tokens} respectively.
+Note that $\bar{z}_t$ will only be used for decoding the pixel image and not kept to the next step.
+Then, the conditional probability of $p(x_t|z_t, \bar{z}_t)$ is defined as